Voluntary Non-School Alternative Provision Standards.

 Have a clear job description for the DSL so responsibilities are clear and make sure they have the resources and time to fulfil these.

 Support for DSL’s is important.
 In small provisions this isn’t always possible.
-At Close the Gaps we offer ongoing safeguarding support including as an external option to run investigations or support with complaints.
+At Close the Gaps we offer ongoing safeguarding support including running investigations or supporting with complaints where you need an external and independent eye.
 See more details here.

 1.6 Access to the site is restricted to the children receiving provision, the provider’s own staff, and supervised visitors.